Rightpoint/RZTweenSpirit/README.md

 ### Tweens

-An object which implements the `RZTween` protocol simply has the ability to return a value for a particular point along a timeline.
+An object which implements the `RZTween` protocol (henceforth refered to as a "tween") simply has the ability to return a value for a particular point along a timeline.
 There are only two methods in the protocol:

 - **`+ (Class)valueClass;`**
 	- Returns the class represented by values produced by this tween.
 This can be used for type checking, as it is with `RZKeyFrameTween`.